 Fast-Track Business for Adults

-The fast-track business option was designed with the adult student in mind and is offered at our Orland Park campus or our Gilbert, Ariz. location.
+The fast-track business option was designed with the adult student in mind and is offered at our Orland Park campus.
 The program assumes students will have already completed an associate's degree or its equivalent.

 The program consists of 13 courses and leads to the bachelor of business administration degree.

 Please take a look at the Fast-Track flier (PDF) for more information.

 - Students can complete the program in as little as 21 months